 To scale any business, you need to understand where your money and energy are going.
 How much are you spending on expenses?
 What does your resource allocation look like?
 Without this data, you’ll struggle to map out which direction the business should take next.
 The good news?
-You can get all of this information directly from payroll software.
+You can get all of this information - what's known as payroll data - directly from payroll software.

-Let's explore how useful payroll data really is and how it can support your decision-making when growing your business.
+Let's explore the question of 'what is payroll data', and how it can support your decision-making when growing your business.

 Table of content

 - What is payroll data, and why is it useful?